All Episodes

 And Brennan shows up and he tells them that we have found out that Hillary Clinton has approved a plan pitched to her by her acolytes to smear Donald Trump as a Russian agent to rig the 2016 election.

-And somebody came up with the idea, and again, she approved it, uh, that we can shift the attention away to a greater scandal involving Donald Trump.
+And somebody came up with the idea, and again, she approved it, that we can shift the attention away to a greater scandal involving Donald Trump.

 It was handed over to the FBI in London.

-And I bring it up because you wrote the book Clinton Cash, and it just dovetails um with the schemes of the Clintons, doesn't it?
+And I bring it up because you wrote the book Clinton Cash, and it just dovetails with the schemes of the Clintons, doesn't it?

-It does, uh, Greg.
+It does, Greg.

-He wrote a piece in Pro Publica, which is you know, left-wing funded in part uh uh by Soros, at least it used to be.
+He wrote a piece in ProPublica, which is left-wing, funded in part by Soros, at least it used to be.

-And in fact, what he points out is that the Clinton campaign, um, after Clinton Cash came out, and you and I talked a lot about that, and and you were really helpful in spreading the word about the uranium one story.
+And in fact, what he points out is that the Clinton campaign, after Clinton Cash came out, and you and I talked a lot about that, and you were really helpful in spreading the word about the Uranium-1 story, the fact that the Clinton Foundation had taken money from investors who were involved in helping Russia, Rossettom, to acquire these U.S. uranium mines.

 And Gerth in his article says that one of the reasons they wanted to finger Trump as a Russian asset was to flip the narrative.

-As you said earlier, the things that they accuse Republicans of doing oftentimes they themselves are actually literally doing.
+As you said earlier, the things that they accuse Republicans of doing, oftentimes they themselves are actually literally doing.

 And that is the case here.

-And so it was a you know clever uh slick manipulation, and what they were counting on, and what they got was the slovenly response of the mainstream media.
+And what they were counting on and what they got was the slovenly response of the mainstream media.

-Um think about this, Greg.
+Think about this, Greg.

 If somebody came to you and said, hey, I've got this thing on Joe Biden, and it has all these things on Joe Biden that you want to believe, but it's completely unsourced.

-You would just say, well, first of all, what is the sourcing?
+And some of it is just ridiculous, totally out of character, you would just say, well, first of all, what is the sourcing?

-Second of all, you know, are there you know multiple sources?
+Second of all, are there multiple sources?

 You would ask questions.